 Crumlin 40%

 Duncairn 34%

 Shankill 31%

 Tullycarnett 31%

-rt to bhe possibi

 Other indices would paint a similar picture.
 So, even if Catholic deprivation is more widespread and often more intense (eg, male unemployment in Ardoyne at 53%, Falls 57%, New Lodge 56%, Whiterock 58%), severe Protestant deprivation does exist and must be tackled.